Loudon Wainwright III And Vince Giordano Play From The Great American Songbook

-GROSS: So it's interesting that he did that because he was down on his luck.
+GROSS: So it's interesting that he did that 'cause he was down on his luck.
 I had no idea about that.

 GIORDANO: Yeah, he - I think they were going to put him in a pauper's grave.
-And people - Walt Disney liked him very much and the company.
-And they put an actual tombstone for him.
+And people - Walt Disney liked him very much, and they put an actual tombstone for him.
 But he really pushed the envelope in many different ways.
-And you could never tell it from his singing or playing, but he was a wild man.
+And you could never tell it from his singing or playing, but (laughter) he was a wild man.

-WAINWRIGHT: I mean, it's idealistic.
-But - and I think Bing Crosby might have had a big hit with this one.
+WAINWRIGHT: I mean, it's very idealistic, but - and I think Bing Crosby might have had a big hit with this one.
 We took a shot and did it.
-It's just a great, lovely little song that's positive.
-So - and yeah, as you say, you know, this material was in the Depression.
+And yeah, as you say, you know, this material was in the Depression.
 People needed to be lifted.
-And I think as we were making this record, Randy and Vince and Stewart and I, you know, we're getting the feeling that it might be a good thing for now because it is optimistic and hopeful and - but we'll see what happens.
+And I think as we were making this record, Randy and Vince and Stewart and I, you know, were getting the feeling that it might be a good thing for now because it is optimistic and hopeful.

-GROSS: And it's also about the basics, which, you know, many people still have, you know.
-So it's about finding pleasure in the little things in life.
-So let's hear it.
+GROSS: So let's hear it.
 Vince, is there anything you want to say about it before we play it?